Lonelywalf/Minecraft-Arduino-1.20.4/README.md

 - Convert real life signals to redstone with ```digitalRead()```

 ### TODO:
-- A menu for selecting a pin
-- Another menu for closing/opening communication with Arduino
+- A GUI menu for closing/opening communication with Arduino

 ## How to use